-The student will learn the fundamental principles of pharmacology including brand and trade names of medications with common prescribed medications as well as its indications of use.
+CLINICAL PROCEDURES 2: ASSISTING WITH MEDICATIONS AND PROCEDURES IN THE AMBULATORY SETTING LEC 20/LAB 40/EXT 00/TL 60 The student will learn the fundamental principles of pharmacology including brand and trade names of medications with common prescribed medications as well as its indications of use.
 Students will also learn how to calculate using basic math to get the correct dosages as prescribed by a physician and administer medications either through injections, by mouth, or topically.
-Students will learn about cultures and diagnostic procedures used with the different types of specialties.
-Students will learn to prepare for and assist with specialty examinations.
-[Prerequisite: MT100 Medical Terminology and CLIN 100 Clinical Procedures 1: Fundamentals of Clinical Medical Assisting]
+[Prerequisite: PDMT100, MT100, AP100, AP101, MOS100, INS100 and EHR100]